uccser/cs-field-guide/csfieldguide/static/interactives/training-ground/README.md

 ## Licences

 This interactive uses [noUiSlider](https://refreshless.com/nouislider/) by Léon Gersen.
-Its licence can be found in `LICENCE-THIRD-PARTY` with a full copy available in the `third-party-licences` directory.
+Its licence, and that of the original game, can be found in `LICENCE-THIRD-PARTY` with a full copy available in the `third-party-licences` directory.